 Land and Water Conservation Fund restored in budget deal

-The Washington Wildlife and Recreation Coalition, a group of 280 corporate and non-profit partners, issued a media release expressing gratitude for this temporary lifeline for the program but reiterated the need for a permanent reauthorization of the program.
+The Washington Wildlife and Recreation Coalition, a group of 280 corporate and non-profit partners, expressed gratitude for this temporary lifeline for the program but reiterated the need for a permanent reauthorization of the program.

-"This is a critical tool to protect our open spaces in Washington and around the country," said Sen. Maria Cantwell, a member of the Energy and Natural Resources Committee.
+"This is a critical tool to protect our open spaces in Washington and around the country.
+This increase in real funding and a three-year reauthorization will allow us to do important work in our state.
+I will continue to push for a permanent authorization," said Senator Cantwell, ranking member of the Energy and Natural Resources Committee.

-Sens.
-Cantwell and Patty Murray have been strong supporters of LWCF, and along Congressman Dave Reichert (R-Auburn) and six other members of Washington’s delegation have been working to permanently reauthorize the fund.
+Senators Patty Murray and Maria Cantwell have been strong supporters of LWCF, and along Congressman Dave Reichert (R-Auburn) and six other members of Washington’s delegation have been working to permanently reauthorize the fund.

-Washington Sen. Henry “Scoop” Jackson introduced the original Land and Water Conservation Fund Act in 1964.
-Since then, LWCF has invested more than half a billion dollars for state and federal land conservation projects in Washington alone, providing grants to hundreds of state and local parks, trails, fishing access sites, and recreational facilities across the state.
+It was Washington Senator Henry “Scoop” Jackson who first introduced the original Land and Water Conservation Fund Act in 1964.
+Since then, LWCF has invested over half a billion dollars for state and federal land conservation projects in Washington alone, providing grants to hundreds of state and local parks, trails, fishing access sites, and recreational facilities, and supporting working forests.

 Several Washington projects are likely to receive funding in the bill:

 - Filling in gaps along the Pacific Crest Trail to protect safety and ensure continued public access.